 3. Go for a coastal drive

-One of the most relaxing and heavenly destinations in Italy is the Amalfi Coast.
-The picturesque cliffside villages and rocky beaches dotted with colorful umbrellas make it a sunny haven popular with international travelers and Italian vacationers alike.
-And there’s no better way to experience it all than by driving along the coast.
+One of Italy’s most relaxing and heavenly destinations is the Amalfi Coast.
+The picturesque cliffside villages and rocky beaches dotted with colorful umbrellas make it a sunny haven popular with international travelers and Italian vacationers.
+And there’s no better way to experience it all than by driving along the water.
 The winding, narrow roads can be harrowing for an inexperienced driver, but are a delight for passengers.

-Sorrento is considered the start of the Amalfi Coast and makes a great jumping off point for touring the area.
-It’s also a larger town that’s worth exploring on its own, and an easy access point for day trips to Naples or Pompeii.
+Sorrento is considered the start of the Amalfi Coast and makes a great jumping-off point for touring the area.
+It’s also a larger town worth exploring on its own and an easy access point for day trips to Naples or Pompeii.

 After Sorrento, Amalfi is the largest town along the Coast.
 It’s steeped in history, surrounded by lemon trees, and home to numerous beaches, lively restaurants, and a striking cathedral.